sul-cidr/roll-image-parser/README.md

 ## tiff2holes

-The tiff2holes toll is a optical hole recognition (OHR) program used to identify musical holes in an image of a piano roll.
+The tiff2holes tool is a optical hole recognition (OHR) program used to identify musical holes in an image of a piano roll.
 The input is an uncompressed TIFF image, and the output is a [textual analysis report](https://github.com/pianoroll/roll-image-parser/blob/master/example/gg384dv5303.txt) described below.
 Extracted MIDI data files are also embedded in the output from tiff2hole.

 ### Extracted parameters